Above: Photomontage of the proposed Hollandmey RED from Viewpoint 11, Lochend.

 - an amended visualisation from the Castle of Mey (CHVP09); and

-- a response prepared by The Natural Research Group (NRP) in response to some queries relating to ornithological matters raised by consultees
+- a response prepared by The Natural Research Group (NRP) in response to consultee queries in relation to ornithological matters.

-Copies of the submitted documentation can be found below in the "Project Documents" section.
+Copies of the documentation submitted as part of the planning application can be found below in the "Project Documents" section.

 Community Consultation